Malla (film)

 Malla is a 2004 Indian Kannada-language film written, directed, composed and enacted by Ravichandran in dual roles.
 The film also stars Priyanka Trivedi and Mohan Shankar.
 The film was produced by Ramu for his home banner Ramu Enterprises making his the first team up with Ravichandran.

 The film found a widespread release across Karnataka state on 27 February 2004 and was declared a blockbuster at the box office.
-However, it received mixed response by the critics who claimed that the film highlights the unwanted intimacy scenes, as well as the great relationship between husband and wife, other than the romantic part of Shiva Rama Krishna, the associate of TFI Puri Jaganadh, has shown the great relationship between husband and wife that attracted woman audience to watch this movie again and again.
 The film is also reportedly the first to introduce the famous Kerala based traditional art Kalarippayattu in Kannada cinema.
 The stunt master K. D. Venkatesh was awarded in a special category at the 2003–04 Karnataka State Film Awards.

 Plot

 The film is all about Malla - a florist, a Samaritan, soft-natured person beloved by people; contrast to this is his son Shiva who grows-up in goons' abode; a father who sacrifices his life for his son and at the end son taking revenge on the culprits.
-Malla reminds us of his earlier films Anjada Gandu and Puntanja in some sequences.
-This film has everything from love to trust, affection, sorrow, action, cruelty, comedy and glamour to make Malla a tasty feast for all classes.
-Known for unusual ideas and sets, he demonstrated them here too - he sleeps on a hand shaped bed and makes out with the beauty.